 What could do justice to the man?
 Oak.
 The word alone is sturdy.
 Known to survive thousands of years, the Genus Quercus dazzles an open field and covers my winding staircase and dancing floors.
 I was having trouble finding a baby tree until early one morning while feeding the sheep, my friends discovered a squirrel was plucking acorns off the single, old oak on their property and planting them as a future food source.
 My father nurtured entrepreneurship throughout his teaching career and I covet growing what we eat.
 To harvest and share what we reap.

 Love lives forever on a farm.
 My friends transplanted a choice bud and scoped out its home, close to the churning compost where Leopold the Llama stands guard and some happy sheep roam.
 Life and death loom under the deep blue sky.
 My father, the good earth, the roots of my tree.

 Next post about my Dad: How I Learned to Stop Worrying & Love the Vote.

 Help support Burns the Fire: no amount is too little, no amount is too much.

 GOOD NEWS FLASH: My American Dad, my first post about my Dad’s death, was Freshly Pressed by the good peeps at WordPress!
 This has nicely increased traffic on this blog and has, most wonderfully, brought in many new subscribers who have a lot to say and fan the flames of my fire.
 Welcome!

-If you like this post, CLICK on FOLLOW THIS BLOG VIA EMAIL and join the party.
+Click FOLLOW THIS BLOG VIA EMAIL and join the global party.
 Don’t forget to send back the confirmation email you’ll receive.